 In addition, the law doesn’t protect employees who commit crimes at work, damage the employer’s property, are openly insubordinate, have tardiness issues, or who do other things which would support “for cause” termination.
 They may generally be fired even if their actions stemmed from their alcoholism.

 Any employee who, even if they are getting help, simply cannot do (or safely do—e.g. driving) some important part(s)/tasks of his or her job can be terminated.
 The employer doesn’t have to retain people who can’t do what they are hired to do.
 And similarly, if an employee loses some necessary license or authorization (such as a driver's license) required for their job due to drinking, their employer may terminate employment.

 Getting Legal Help

-Although time consuming and potentially costly, both an employer and an alcoholic employee’s best interests are served by the individual obtaining treatment.
-By providing alcoholic employees with reasonable accommodation to combat their disease, the law encourages treatment and promotes a better work environment.
-An employer faced with an alcoholic employee must be sure to provide them with the opportunity to seek the help they need, and only upon their refusal or failure to do so can they take action adverse to the alcoholic’s employment.
-Either party should consult an experienced employment attorney prior to taking any action.
+Although time consuming and potentially costly, both an employer and an alcoholic employee’s best interests are often served by the individual obtaining treatment.
+By providing alcoholic employees with a reasonable accommodation to combat their disease, an employer can avoid the costs (including potentially liability, if the employer did not act appropriately) associated with firing someone, then recruiting and training a replacement, while the employee can continue to be gainfully employed.
+It is for this reason that the law encourages treatment when appropriate.
+An employer faced with an alcoholic employee should—in all but the most egregious or urgent cases—provide them with the opportunity to seek the help they need (such as participating in a rehabilitation program) before taking action adverse to the alcoholic’s employment.